PagerDuty/security-training/docs/for_engineers/index.md

 <input type="checkbox" id="042" /><label for="042">![042](../slides/for_engineers/for_engineers.042.jpeg)</label>
 _042. Escaping?_

 So how can we start to protect against SQL injection?
 Some folks like to try and add checks that will stop a statement from executing if it has "bad" words like `DROP` in it.
 Unfortunately, that isn't going to work.
-No only would you need to maintain such a blacklist, and be careful to make it case-insensitive, etc. But there's always going to be ways around it.
+Not only would you need to maintain such a blacklist, and be careful to make it case-insensitive, etc. But there's always going to be ways around it.

 Likewise, you might think that you can just escape all quotes from user input in order to stop the query being modified.
 Depending on the language you're using, these types of checks can also be bypassed in various sneaky ways.
 There's always going to be some strange [Unicode](https://en.wikipedia.org/wiki/Unicode) character you hadn't thought of that gets interpreted as a quote, or something silly like that.
 It's not really worth investing in these types of checks.